avatao-content/challenge-toolbox/README.md

-# challenge-engine
+# challenge-toolbox

-The challenge engine is a small component which allows you to create, run and check new avatao challenges locally.
+The challenge toolbox is a small component which allows you to create, run and check new avatao challenges locally.
 If you have any questions don't hesitate to contact us at [content@avatao.com](mailto:content@avatao.com).

 ## Rules of participation

 [Avatao](https://avatao.com) is a company that wants to make hands-on training accessible to everyone.
 This includes open-source communities and other businesses also.

 - **Ownership of challenges**: We released this tool to help people to run their own exercises locally and share with others.
 - **Open-source licensing**: The value to the community contribution is huge - each one is given in service and respect to the community.
-To respect this, we release the challenge engine and the related templates under *Apache 2.0* License.
+To respect this, we release the challenge toolbox and the related templates under *Apache 2.0* License.
 We do not restrict the use of derived challenges as long as they are contributed back under the same license.
 - **Business services**: Avatao provides a 24/7 runtime environment that allows you to expose your challenge online in an easy way.
 Note that Avatao provides additional services (e.g., custom-tailored challenges for businesses, community organizations, enterprise support, training programs, customized learning) as part of a business offering.